jemmy512/book-notes/CS/refactoring-2.md

     3. Introduce an intermediate data structure as an additional argument to the extracted function.
     4. Test.
     5. Examine each parameter of the extracted second phase.
 If it is used by first phase, move it to the intermediate data structure.
 Test after each move.
         * Sometimes, a parameter should not be used by the second phase.
-In this case, extract the results of each usage of the parameter into a field of the intermediate data structure and use Move Statements to Callers (217) on the line that populates it.
+In this case, extract the results of each usage of the parameter into a field of the intermediate data structure and use `Move Statements to Callers` on the line that populates it.
     6. Apply `Extract Function` on the first-phase code, returning the intermediate data structure.
         * It’s also reasonable to extract the first phase into a transformer object.